ChristianParnell/Flatwise.nz/README.md

 <img width="1044" height="718" alt="Screenshot 2026-05-24 225709" src="https://github.com/user-attachments/assets/f848c1c5-9a9d-45fa-9a13-1f5115b1f140" />

-### 06-02 — Flatwise repository workflow established
+### 05-27 — Flatwise repository workflow established

-Confirmed the Flatwise.nz GitHub repository as the working foundation for future development.
-The workflow was set up so future updates preserve existing functionality, avoid changing unrelated files, and provide complete downloadable files or ZIP packages for GitHub Desktop upload.

-### 06-05 — Official LINZ property boundaries added

-Updated the map system to use the official LINZ NZ Property Boundaries layer for accurate property polygon selection.
-This allowed users to click real property boundaries on the map instead of relying only on approximate markers or rough demo locations.

-Connected demo flat listings to real LINZ property polygons where possible.
-This made the prototype feel more realistic because selected demo flats could now relate to official land parcels rather than floating loosely near general map positions.
+Confirmed Flatwise.nz GitHub repo as the working base for future development.
+The workflow was designed to ensure future updates will preserve existing functionality, not alter unrelated files, and deliver complete downloadable files or ZIP packages suitable for upload to GitHub Desktop.
+Updated map system to use official LINZ NZ Property Boundaries layer to select property polygons correctly.
+This allowed users to click on actual property boundaries on the map instead of using approximate markers or rough demo locations.
+Where possible, linked demo flat listings to actual LINZ property polygons.
+This made the prototype feel more real as the selected demo flats could now be tied to official land parcels rather than floating loosely around general map positions.

 <img width="1000" height="820" alt="Screenshot 2026-06-05 210636" src="https://github.com/user-attachments/assets/67a88a1c-aec7-4a8f-82ca-f8a2448514ef" />

-### 06-05 — Street View Static API support added

-Prepared the site to use the Google Street View Static API for selected properties.
-The system was designed to use a restricted browser key so property cards could show a static road-facing image when Street View imagery is available.
-Explored using Google Street View to show a road-facing preview image of a selected property.
-This added a future pathway for users to visually inspect a flat’s exterior alongside map data, parcel boundaries, and tenant reviews.
-Outlined how the Google Street View Static API could be connected to Flatwise, including API key setup, browser restrictions, and fallback behaviour.
-This helped define a safer setup process so property preview images could be added without exposing unrestricted API access.
+Site preparation for using the Google Street View Static API for some selected properties.
+Built the system with a limited browser key so that property cards can display a static, street-facing image where Street View imagery is available.
+Looked at using Google Street View to show a preview image of a selected property facing onto the road.
+This provided users with another future avenue to visually review an exterior of a flat, along with map data, parcel boundaries and tenant reviews.
+Explained how the integration of the Google Street View Static API with Flatwise could be done, including API key configuration, browser restrictions and fallback behaviour.
+That helped to define a safer process for setting up property preview images without exposing unrestricted API access.

 <img width="1100" height="875" alt="Screenshot 2026-05-25 000142" src="https://github.com/user-attachments/assets/ed5643df-f9aa-4428-afe6-104f27c03483" />

-### 06-05 — Street View metadata-first loading added

 Improved the Street View workflow so the site checks metadata before requesting an image.
 This helps avoid unnecessary image requests and allows the interface to show a clearer fallback message when no panorama exists nearby.

-### 06-05 — Street View configuration flow fixed

 Fixed the Street View configuration flow so the site can correctly detect when Street View is enabled and when an API key is present.
 Cache-busting was also added to reduce the chance of GitHub Pages serving outdated JavaScript or configuration files.

-### 06-05 — LINZ building response handling improved

 Adjusted the LINZ building data request to avoid failures when the response is empty, unexpected, or not valid GeoJSON.
 This made the map more stable when loading extra building and boundary data around selected properties.

-### 06-05 — Public building data sources investigated
+### 05-29 — Public building data sources investigated

 Researched free council and public data sources that could support 3D-style buildings and shadow casting across major New Zealand cities.
 Wellington City Council building height data was identified as a strong immediate source, with LINZ building outlines suggested as a broader national fallback.

-### 06-05 — 3D building and shadow mode added

 Prepared a lightweight 3D/shadow mode for the Flatwise map.
 The implementation added fake 2.5D building extrusion, building shadow projection based on sun direction, date and time controls, and optional terrain-style shading while keeping the existing Leaflet map and review system intact.

 <img width="678" height="603" alt="Screenshot 2026-06-06 142355" src="https://github.com/user-attachments/assets/4580951c-d948-43f1-afc2-ae6bdb61822f" />
 <img width="703" height="637" alt="Screenshot 2026-06-06 142326" src="https://github.com/user-attachments/assets/7e5f14a3-69d9-4f4c-86e9-f080afdad367" />

-### 06-05 — Property selection marker cleaned up
+### 06-01 — Property selection marker cleaned up

 Removed the extra temporary square or centre marker that appeared after selecting a property.
 The selected parcel now relies on the actual property boundary highlight, making the interaction cleaner and less visually distracting.

-### 06-05 — Replacement file naming clarified

 Confirmed that future downloadable fixes should keep the same filenames and folder paths as the live GitHub repository.
 This made updates easier to copy into GitHub Desktop without needing to rename files or restructure the project manually.

-### 06-05 — 3D building source fallback improved

 Improved the 3D building loader so it no longer fails when a council or LINZ building service returns an empty, unexpected, or non-GeoJSON response.
 The layer now handles service issues more safely and falls back where possible instead of breaking the 3D mode.

-### 06-05 — 3D control panel behaviour improved

 Updated the 3D/shadow interface so its controls only appear when the 3D/shadow mode is selected.
 This reduced interface clutter, prevented controls from clipping into other map options, and made the standard map view cleaner.

-### 06-05 — Downloadable update packages prepared
+### 06-03 — Downloadable update packages prepared

 Prepared downloadable update packages containing either the full updated site or only the changed files.
 This made the workflow easier to use with GitHub Desktop while keeping the project’s existing structure intact.

-### 06-06 — Shadow accuracy issue identified

 Identified that the 3D shadow casting layer was not aligning correctly with buildings and appeared offset from the actual structures.
 This showed that the shadow system needed stronger coordinate handling and more accurate building-based projection.

 <img width="574" height="526" alt="Screenshot 2026-06-06 135755" src="https://github.com/user-attachments/assets/f86aa418-bef4-4fad-a211-f1de0197ed11" />

-### 06-06 — Satellite view separated from 3D shadow mode

 Separated realistic satellite imagery into its own map mode instead of forcing it inside the 3D/shadow system.
 This made the map modes clearer by keeping satellite viewing useful as a separate feature while allowing 3D shadow mode to focus on buildings, parcels, and shadow casting.

-### 06-06 — Shadow overlap behaviour improved
+### 06-04 — Shadow overlap behaviour improved

 Updated the shadow rendering behaviour so overlapping building shadows do not stack into darker patches.
 Intersecting shadows now behave as one unified tint layer, making the shadow cast cleaner, easier to read, and more realistic.
 Adjusted the 3D shadow casting logic after shadows appeared offset from their source buildings.
 The update focused on keeping shadows tied more closely to the actual building footprints so they no longer appeared to come from unrelated houses or stretch incorrectly across roads.